2017

 September 24th 2017:

 *This poem was buried in a time capsule beneath Main Street Whitehorse in 1986 and has never been shared publicly until now.
-At the time I composed it back in 1983 writing anything less than a glowing tribute in reference to the Klondike Gold Rush would have been considered absolutely scandalous. -You could risk a blue ticket out of town.
-Today as you approach Dawson City the endless rows of tailings that scar the earth are still quite visible.
+At the time I composed it back in 1983 writing anything less than a glowing tribute in reference to the Klondike Gold Rush would have been considered absolutely scandalous.
+You could risk a blue ticket out of town!
+Today as you approach Dawson City the endless rows of tailings that scar the earth are still visible.

-British poet Robert W. Service famously captured much of the excitement of that era.
-In fact the history of the Klondike Gold Rush tends to overshadow the fact that the area is actually one of the most beautiful and pristine on the face of the earth today and has a history that extends far beyond the scrabble for gold.
-A history that began with the arrival of first nations who crossed the Bering Sea some 10,000 years ago.
+British poet Robert W. Service captured much of the excitement of that era.
+The brief history of the Klondike Gold Rush tends to overshadow the fact that the area is actually one of the most beautiful and pristine on the face of the earth today and a history that extends far beyond the scrabble for gold.
+A history that began with the arrival of people who crossed the Bering Sea 10,000 years ago.

 To this day the quest for gold continues and as the hills are mined and re-mined over and over again, this poem remains buried in a time capsule somewhere beneath Main Street Whitehorse Yukon – to be unearthed as part of the 100th anniversary celebrations of the City of Whitehorse in the year 2050.